brianbillingsley/brianbillingsley/README.md

 - 👋 Hi, I’m @brianbillingsley
-- 👀 I’m interested in ... fintech
+- 👀 I’m interested in ... fintech, tokenization, encryption, and making data secure and usable.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 brianbillingsley/brianbillingsley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.